SamWololo/Threatened-Species/README.md

 I am struggling to make a table of IUCN statuses, which I once had.
 I am now getting a table of 273 rows, but I only want something that describes how many species I have for each status.
 I need to ask about this tomorrow.

 Questions For Susy:
-How to make table (I managed but the old vectors remain - why?)
+1. How to make table (I managed but the old vectors remain - why?)
-Is how I reference my dataframes ok?
+2. Is how I reference my dataframes ok?
 Good for reproducibility and legibility?
+3. Continuation of the above question: gbif_records when loaded is huge, and slows the knitting by a lot.
+I need to run it to show that the cleaning works.
+4. Is it OK to do output only?
+5. Is it OK to say "4 vectors"?
+Or do I have to name each vector?
+Name each species?